Advertise Lake Vacation Rentals

 Lake Norman State Park hosts thousands of campers per year at its 33 campsites.
 Equipped with tent pads, picnic tables, and grills, the campsites afford a level of comfort while allowing you to commune with nature.
 Late at night, sleeping amidst the trees, you will feel closer to the lake than you thought possible as you watch the stars, smell the pine trees in the breeze, and let the sounds of nature lull you to sleep.

-Anglers come to Lake Norman from miles around, attracted by promises of record-winning catfish, crappie, largemouth bass, striped bass, and yellow and white perch.
+Anglers arrive at Lake Norman from miles around, with 'fish-tales' echoing in their minds of record-winning catfish, largemouth bass, crappie, striped bass, and yellow perch and white perch.
 Bass tournaments come to the lake annually, a testament to the opportunities available here.
 During winter, stripers are abundant and brave souls face winter's chill to drop a line in and reel in a big one.
 If cold isn't your pleasure, spring and summer bring warmer temperatures and the possibility to catch the lake's other resident fish, so don't despair.
-Your prize catch awaits you here.
+There truly are some prize-winning catches awaiting at Lake Norman.

 Outdoor lovers are pleased to find miles of winding hiking and mountain biking trails available to the public.
 Pick a path, and you will be presented with beautiful lake vistas, mountain scenery, mature hardwood forests, and many opportunities to interact with the area wildlife.
 Nature photographers are advised to take their cameras, as photo opportunities await around every bend.
 Mountain bikers are encouraged to take the Itusi Trail, a 6.7 mile up-and-downhill path that winds through the forest and along the edge of the lake, providing a pleasant yet challenging biking adventure.